Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 salesOrderList.CriteriaObject = ServiceProvider.GetService<SalesOrderCriteria>();
 ```

-The custom data object needs to inherit from the `CriteriaObject` base class, and [add data properties](data-objects#data-properties-initialization) for each filter criteria as needed.
-For any field you can use an [`OperatorProperty`](properties/specialty#operatorproperty) to give the users extra flexibility when specifying the criteria.
+The custom data object needs to inherit from the `CriteriaObject` base class and [add data properties](data-objects#data-properties-initialization) for each filter criteria as needed.
+For any field, you can use an [`OperatorProperty`](properties/specialty#operatorproperty) to give the users extra flexibility when specifying the criteria.
 In this case, you will need to define additional properties that hold the actual criteria value(s), as follows.

 ```cs
 // highlight-next-line